Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 UVM automatically removes viruses from your UVM email, and you can choose to have spam automatically routed to a "spam" mailbox so that it doesn't clutter up your "in" mailbox.
 To take advantage of these features, go to the account management pages at www.uvm.edu/account/.

-Furthermore, older versions of OS X and Windows most likely will not provide sufficient protections against malware, viruses, and other security threats, and therefore will not be able to use the campus network.
+Furthermore, older versions of OS X and Windows—especially those no longer getting security updates—will not provide sufficient protections against malware, viruses, and other security threats, and therefore will not be able to use the campus network.

 What software will I need?